Git flow

 Release branches

 Branches that help with the release and support process of a product release.
 In a release branch you can stabilize the release without stopping development in the main branch of new features that won't go into that release.
+This is the case when stablishing a code freeze or feature freeze date, from which no more development is allowed without previous approval.

 They are prefixed with release/